 “It’s too safe.
 I don’t feel any energy in the room.
 Nobody is into it.”

 Punk Rock has become safe, and I fuckin hate it.
-See I’m from a scene that was dangerous.
-Punk Rock to me should be dangerous.
+See, I’m from a scene that was dangerous.
+Punk Rock, to me, should be dangerous.
 It should be dangerous to me, to you, and to the sleeping giants of society that won’t see the revolution coming.
 Punk Rock should feel like you might get stabbed in the bathroom.
 You might have to boot-party a Nazi to round out the night.
 It means vomit in your car, and sticky shit on your boots.
 It was visceral and greasy.
 There was not a god damned thing safe about it, except for your friends.
-But even some of those rat bastards would steal your mom’s credit card and bang your sister.
+But even some of those rat-bastards would steal your mom’s credit card, and bang your sister.
 Back in the day my scene was known for bands that were notorious for doing unspeakable things to farm animals on stage.
 Hell, one front man used to cram marshmallows up his butt.
-Bands were in your face and dangerous — bands like Kill Whitey, Cocknoose, Filthy Jim, Mopar Funeral, The Unknown Stuntman.
-God forbid that one night would go by without some dip shit getting his head kicked in for whatever we could think of at the moment.
+Bands were in your face, and dangerous — bands like Kill Whitey, Cocknoose, Filthy Jim, Mopar Funeral, and The Unknown Stuntman.
+God forbid that one night would go by without some dipshit getting his head kicked in for whatever reason we could think of at the moment.
 It was awesome.
 I remember tripping at shows, and having a religious experience in a corn field while D.I. or Toxic Reasons blared as the twisted soundtrack.
 It was an angry teen’s Valhalla.
 It was sheer bliss, and Anarchy, and unabashed freedom.

 Back then you had to prove it.
 When rednecks and cops came calling, you stood and fought them.
 When you caught the jocks and bullies from school in your world, you taught them a lesson.
 Frat boys be damned.